 Since returning to New York City in 2015, Lena has broadened her work as a music director, performer, and educator, and she has shifted her focus to collaborating and arrangement for new theatre.
 In the past two years, she has collaborated with over 10 writing teams to help bring their shows to life through new arrangements and orchestrations.
 Favorite NYC and regional credits include: “Emojiland” (The Duke - New York Times Critics Pick) the world premiere of “The Most Miserable Christmas Tree,” “Endangered: The Eco Musical” (Davenport Theatre), “You, Me, I, We” (Royal Family Productions), “The Full Monty” (Timber Lake Playhouse), and “Aida” (John W. Engeman Theatre at Northport).
 Lena is a former keyboardist and vocalist with the Grammy-winning children’s band “Tim Kubart and the Space Cadets,” and she served as vocal director of the Hewlett-Packard Holiday Commercial in 2019.

-Lena is an amateur chef, exercise enthusiast, and a former world-ranked SET player.
-As a dedicated advocate for mental health awareness, she continues to develop her song cycle about living with and embracing mental illness.
-Lena currently lives in Astoria with two roommates.
+Lena is an amateur chef, yoga enthusiast, and a former world-ranked SET player.
+As a dedicated advocate for mental health awareness, she continues to develop her one-woman show about living with and embracing mental illness.

 Not to be confused with, and very much unlike The Emoji Movie, Emojiland is an electric ensemble piece about a diverse community of archetypes who take one another at face value: a smiling face dealing with depression; a princess who doesn't want a prince; a skull dying for deletion; a nerd face too smart for his own good; a face with sunglasses who can't see past his own reflection; and a police officer and construction worker who just want to work together.
 When a software update threatens to destroy life as they know it, Emojiland faces the most fundamental questions a society - and a heart - can face: Who are we?
 And who matters?